Cyprus Tax Residency – Guide for Individuals and Businesses

 Failure to file a tax return on time can result in penalties:

-• €100–€200 for late submissions.
+- €100–€200 for late submissions.

-• Interest on unpaid taxes, calculated at statutory rates.
+- Interest on unpaid taxes, calculated at statutory rates.

 14. Can I benefit from Cyprus’s tax system if I am retired?

 Yes.
-Retirees benefit from favourable pension tax rules, where foreign pensions are taxed at a flat rate of 5% for amounts exceeding €3,420 per year.
+Retirees benefit from favourable pension tax rules, where foreign pensions may be taxed at a flat rate of 5% for amounts exceeding €5,000 per year (subject to the applicable election and individual circumstances).

 15. Can a foreigner become a Cyprus tax resident without physical presence?